Pair Wahoo ELEMNT / Bolt / Roam and your Di2 bike

 • ...and write the correct gear to the .fit file

-You can choose any of the default cassettes/chainrings, or set up custom ones.
-In the image above I have created a crazy 11-60T cassette.
+You can choose any of the default cassettes/chainrings, or set a custom cassette.
+You can go crazy and create an 11-60T cassette if you like.

 If you ever need to change these settings, you can find them again by simply tapping the ‘Sensors’ section on the ELEMNT app’s home screen.